-EVENT/RECEPTION & MEETING CAPACITY: The Vineyard Room holds up to 150 seated or 200 standing guests.
+EVENT/RECEPTION & MEETING CAPACITY: The Ballroom holds up to 150 seated or 200 standing guests.

 The facility fee, due at the time of contract signing, is required to reserve your date.
-50% of the estimated event total is payable 150 days prior and the balance is due 14 days prior to the event.
-This includes but is not limited to food and beverage costs, outside rentals and bar charges on hosted bars.
-Facility rental fees range $4,000–5,000 May–October and $3,000–4,000 November–April.
-Special Monday–Thursday rate is $1,500.
-The facility rental includes 1-hour ceremony rehearsal prior to wedding date, outdoor ceremony site, 5-hour reception, tables and linens.
-Meals at $70/person.
-Tax, beverages, alcohol and a 20% service charge are additional.
+50% of the estimated event total is payable 150 days prior to the event and the balance is due 14 days prior.
+This includes, but is not limited to, food and beverage costs as well as outside rentals and bar charges on hosted bars.
+Facility rental fees range $4,000–6,000 May–October and $3,000–4,500 November–April.
+The special Monday–Thursday rate is $1,500.
+The facility rental includes a 1-hour ceremony rehearsal prior to the wedding date, outdoor ceremony site, 5-hour reception, tables, chairs and linens.
+Meals start at $80/person.
+Tax, beverages, alcohol and a 20% administration fee are additional.
 Full in-house bar packages are available.

 For corporate events and meetings, a $1,000 deposit is required.
 Room rental fees range $500–1,500.
-Meals start at $45/person.
+Meals start at $50/person.
 Breakfast, lunch and dinner menus are available.